 Let us consider now the problem of allocating a new instance of size s.
-First of all, a free indirect address entry has to be found: - if FIFO is not empty, a free address is taken from FIFO, - otherwise LastItem is decreased, if possible, and a new entry is initialized, i.e., its guard Jounter is set to 0, - when there is no enough space (LastUsed + $2 \ge$ LastItem), the compacting algorithm is triggered.
-When a new indirect address entry IAT[b] is found, its guard_counter value is correct.
-In fact, either IAT[b].guardJounter is at least greater by 1 than the counter of any other pointer value $\langle b, counter \rangle$, or the address b has not been used because LastItem is decreased.
+First of all, a free indirect address entry has to be found: - if FIFO is not empty, a free address is taken from FIFO, - otherwise LastItem is decreased, if possible, and a new entry is initialized, i.e., its guard Jounter is set to 0, - when there is no enough space (LastUsed + $2 \ge \text{LastItem}$), the compacting algorithm is triggered.
+When a new indirect address entry lAT[b] is found, its $guard_counter$ value is correct.
+In fact, either IAT[b]. $guard_Jounter$ is at least greater by 1 than the counter of any other pointer value $\langle b, counter \rangle$, or the address b has not bee used because LastItem is decreased.
 At this point, to obtain a new frame of size s, the searching procedure is activated:

-- first we try simply to push LastUsed,

-- if this is not possible, the function search is applied,
+- first we try simply to push LastUsed, - if this is not possible, the function search is applied, - if this application yields false, then the compacting procedure is called,